asengupta/avishek.net/_posts/2021-04-29-inverse-function-theorem-implicit-function-theorem.md

 ### Note on the Derivative Matrix
 Let us look at the matrix $$L$$ defined above.
 Here, we have added padded the derivatives with the zero matrix and an identity matrix to make the whole matrix $$L$$, square.

+For simple linear surfaces, simply finding the inverse of the system of linear equations is enough, since as I noted, the gradient vector is the same as the surfce normal globally, but that is not true for "lumpy" functions globally.
+It is true for a neighbourhood $$x_0$$.
+But what is the **size of this neighbourhood** such that the derivative approximates the actual function reasonably well?

+Put another way, what is the size of the neighbourhood, **where the first derivative does not change too fast** for it to be useful in approximating the actual function?
+This requires the derivative satisfying the **Lipschitz Condition**, which is a way of putting a **strong guarantee on continuous differentiability**.

+We will not go into the details of how this condition is satisfied, but only state that calculating a metric associated with this condition, requires us to compute $$L^{-1}$$.

 We know that $$(D_1F_{old}, D_2F_{old}, D_3F_{old}, ..., D_nF_{old})$$ is $$n \times n$$ and is invertible, because we know that there are $$n$$ linearly independent columns in $$F_{old}$$.

 The matrix $$L$$ has the block form: